 When an employee's income undergoes changes over the course of a year, it's imperative to execute a systematic procedure for adjusting tax withholding.
 This procedure guarantees accurate tax calculations that align with the new income level.
 Here's how to effectively manage this process:

-Utilizing the Appropriate Tax Table: Identify the applicable tax table that corresponds to the employee's revised income bracket.
+Utilising the appropriate tax table: Identify the applicable tax table that corresponds to the employee's revised income bracket.
 By doing so, you ensure that the correct tax rates are employed in the withholding process.

 In conclusion, the process of adjusting tax withholding during periods of changing income is pivotal to meeting tax obligations consistently throughout the year.
 Always consult official tax guidelines provided by the relevant tax authority and consider expert advice when needed.
 This meticulous approach ensures accurate tax calculations and enhances compliance.